 Moral: One should always grow up to be gentle and good.

 This book will show kids how all families are similar despite their differences.

-It is the story of a child Sal and a baby bear Maine who are on a blueberry hunt with their respective mothers.
-It is also an intrusive read for a kid who ever felt like a rebel or parents who felt like they were raising a rebel.
+It is the story of a child, Sal, and a baby bear, Maine, who are on a blueberry hunt with their mothers.
+It is also an intrusive read for a kid who feels like a rebel or parents who feel like they are raising a rebel.

-Moral: We’re all the same, regardless of our color, race, ethnicity or geography.
+Moral: We’re all the same, regardless of color, race, ethnicity or geography.

 Age: 3-12 years